 A new look at ministry.
-David argues that the professional paradigm of ministry, which originated in the nineteenth century and that a new model is required for the twenty-first.
+David argues that the professional paradigm of ministry, which originated in the nineteenth century is now outdated and that a new model is required for the twenty-first.
 Any new model must have its foundation in the mission of God.
 This means it will be primarily kingdom-orientated rather than simply church-centred.
 The model must also apply primarily to the ministry of the whole church and then subsequently to the ordained minister within it.

 David argues that the Servant of the Lord in Isaiah provides a biblical basis for the model of ministry we need today.